ibm-cloud-docs/cli/quote-strings.md

 ## Windows PowerShell
 {: #quote-powershell}

 For PowerShell, use single quotation marks to surround the JSON data structure.
-Additionally, you must escape each double quotation mark that is inside the JSON structure by using a backslash before each double quotation mark.
+Also, you must escape each double quotation mark that is inside the JSON structure by using a backslash before each double quotation mark.

 ``` bash
 ibmcloud resource service-instance-create my-service-instance db-service lite us-south -p '{\"units\":1}'